declension/workstation-playbook/README.md

 Assumptions
 -----------

- * Ubuntu 21.10 (should mostly work on other releases though)
+ * Ubuntu 21.10 (should mostly work on other releases though, and Debian should only take a few tweaks)
+ * :new: ...or [Manjaro](https://manjaro.org/).
+Might work with Arch, too.
  * You like the same tools as me...

 Setup